 At St Mary's School, it is our belief that to enable each child to reach their full potential, an enriching and relevant curriculum must be provided.
 With this in mind, an exciting cross curricular approach has been developed for all classes, ensuring creativity, challenge and motivation.
 OFSTED praised our curriculum as innovative and outstanding.
 It was designed so that subjects were taught through original topics that linked the new 2014 National Curriculum subject knowledge to progression in skills and also to the Every Child Matters agenda.
 The children were at the very heart of our curriculum development.
 They chose the topics that they would like to cover; then the staff used their expertise to ensure coverage of all areas, of all subjects, across each key stage.
 The topics were designed to bring learning to life for our children and thus numerous opportunities are taken to make the most of our locality.
 Many trips and visits are organised in the locality and enable real life experiences to embed the learning.
 Outdoor learning is also integral to the curriculum delivery.
 (Our successful School Savings Scheme enables children to save for trips, however staff endeavour to keep these costs to a minimum.)

 Surveys of our pupils and parents have shown that both parties feel the learning is deeper and more exciting since we started this new approach.
 Topics are constantly being updated and improved.
-Ones currently covered are:
+Topics currently covered are:

 УR У1 У2 У3 У4 У5 У6

 Safari and Families Food and Chocolate Who were Invaders Terrific

 Wild Festivals the Tudors Trees

 Animals around the and the

 Giants and Space World The Victorians?
 All the

 Castles Orchestra World's a

 Stage

 Other Seaside Health Farming Cornwall - Europe Oceans

 Cultures Work and

 Minibeasts The Play Contrasts

 and Plant Lighthouse

 Hunters Keeper's

 Lunch

 Water and Enchantment Rainforests Theme Africa Ancient Bringing

 the Sea Parks Egypt the World

 Journeys - WWII The Iron Together -

-۵ Evacuation Age challenging
+а Evacuation Age challenging

 transition stereotypes

 topic to Y1 and salon a

 secondary

 school

 transition

 project

-Parents receive a curriculum letter at the beginning of every term, outlining the topics covered in their child's/rens class.
-Full details of these can be accessed on the St Mary's School website.
+Parents are signposted to our school website to access curriculum letters at the beginning of every term, outlining the topics covered in their child's/rens class.